AdaCore/gnatstudio/docs/users_guide/navigation.rst

     The option :guilabel:`Include overriding and overriden operations`, includes references to overriden or overriding entities.
-This is particularly useful when if you need to know whether you can easily modify the profile of a primitive operation or method since you can see what other entities will also be impacted.
+This is particularly useful if you need to know whether you can easily modify the profile of a primitive operation or method since you can see what other entities would also be impacted.
 If you select only the `declaration` check box, you see the list of all related primitive operations.